 Discussion:

 We used a mathematical HIV transmission model to estimate the impact of disruptions to CDC funding for HIV tests in 18 US states.
-Across all states, we project that complete cessation of CDC-funded HIV testing would lead to more than 12,000 additional HIV infections from 2025 to 2030 – a 10% increase compared to the baseline.
-Temporary interruptions to testing would also result in substantially more infections: An 8% increase if testing resumes in 2029 and a 4% increase (2 to 6%) if testing resumes in 2027.
+Across all states, we project that complete cessation of CDC-funded HIV testing would lead to more than 13,000 additional HIV infections from 2025 to 2030 – a 10% increase compared to the baseline.
+Temporary interruptions to testing would also result in substantially more infections: An 8% increase if testing resumes in 2029 and a 4% increase if testing resumes in 2027.
 These projections assume there is some level (mean 50% across simulations) of replacement testing within the community; projections would likely increase if alternative access to testing did not materialize.
 The projected percentage of excess infections varied substantially between states, reaching as high as 30% (9 to 60%) in Louisiana, the state with the highest proportion of HIV tests funded by the CDC.